pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 -------------------------------------------------

-In order to support continuous delivery, the *timestamp*, *snapshot*, *pypi-signed* role keys MUST be stored on PyPI infrastructure (on-pypi keys).
+In order to support continuous delivery, the *timestamp*, *snapshot*, *pypi-signed* role keys MUST be stored on the PyPI infrastructure (on-pypi keys).

 As explained in the previous section, the *root* and *targets* role keys MUST be off-pypi for maximum security: these keys will be off-pypi in the sense that